MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 ---
 title: Microsoft Defender for Business and Microsoft partner resources
-description: Learn about resources, such as MSP PSA and RMM integration with Defender for Business. search.appverid: MET150
+description: Learn about partner resources, such as MSP PSA and RMM integration with Defender for Business, and Microsoft 365 Lighthouse. search.appverid: MET150
 author: denisebmsft
 ms.author: deniseb